tomopy/tomopy.github.io/README.md

 ## Limitations

-While they are able to account for noise, these benchmarks currently do not account for the possibility of several classes of artifacts that may occur in realistic conditions.
-These include
+While they are able to account for some artifacts, these benchmarks currently do not account for the possibility of several classes of artifacts that may occur in realistic conditions.

+### Included artifacts
+- Physics-based artifacts:
+  - Noise: When there are statistical flucuations in the number of photons aborbed by a detector, the reconstructed image will have pixels that experienced an unwanted change in their value.
+This gives the image an appearance of graininess.
+These benchmarks simulate this artifact by adding poisson noise to the generated projections.

+### Excluded artifacts
 - Sample-based artifacts:
   - Motion artifacts: If part of the sample moves during data collection, there can be blurriness in the reconstruction.
   - Out of field artifact: Dark streaks can appear when part of the sample is outside the field-of-view of the detector.